UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 # Planned Outages

+The second Tuesday of every month is a maintenance day, when the following compute clusters should be considered at risk from 8:00AM: Myriad, Kathleen, Thomas, Young, Michael, Aristotle and the Data Science Platform.
+We won’t necessarily perform maintenance every month, and notice by email will not always be given about maintenance day work that only puts services at risk.

 Full details of outages are emailed to the cluster-specific user lists.

 Generally speaking, an outage will last from the morning of the first date listed until mid-morning of the end date listed.
 The nodes may need to be emptied of jobs in advance ('drained'), so jobs may remain in the queue for longer before an outage begins.